d-krupke/cpsat-primer/README.md

 Now we may want to stop after we didn't make progress for some time or whatever.
 In this case, we can make use of the solution callbacks.

-*For those familiar with Gurobi: Unfortunately, we can only abort the solution progress and not add lazy constraints or similar.
+> For those familiar with Gurobi: Unfortunately, we can only abort the solution progress and not add lazy constraints or
+> similar.
-For those not familiar with Gurobi or MIPs: With Mixed Integer Programming we can adapt the model during the solution process via callbacks which allows us to solve problems with many(!) constraints by only adding them lazily.*
+> For those not familiar with Gurobi or MIPs: With Mixed Integer Programming we can adapt the model during the solution
+> process via callbacks which allows us to solve problems with many(!) constraints by only adding them lazily.
+This is currently
+> the biggest shortcoming of CP-SAT for me.
+Sometimes you can still do dynamic model building with only little overhead
+> by feeding information of previous itertions into the model.

 For adding a solution callback, we have to inherit from a base class.
 The documentation of the base class and the available operations can be found in